-- Fostering an environment of mutual respect in working relationships between RIBA members, between members and their employees, and between RIBA members and RIBA staff. - Increasing awareness and understanding of equal opportunities amongst members and staff through public forums and events, the media and training. - Identifying opportunities for achieving appreciation of diversity and the promotion of equal opportunities in both the architectural profession and in architectural education. - Monitoring and keeping under review policies and practices within the Institute to ensure the promotion of equal opportunities amongst

-RIBA members in both architectural practice and in architectural education.
+- Fostering an environment of mutual respect in working relationships between RIBA members, between members and their employees, and between RIBA members and RIBA staff. - Increasing awareness and understanding of equal opportunities amongst members and staff through public forums and events, the media and training. - Identifying opportunities for achieving appreciation of diversity and the promotion of equal opportunities in both the architectural profession and in architectural education. - Monitoring and keeping under review policies and practices within the Institute to ensure the promotion of equal opportunities amongst RIBA members in both architectural practice and in architectural education.

-Code of Professional Conduct Guidance Note 8 Complaints and Dispute Resolution
+Complaints and Dispute Resolution